mvysny/vaadin-loom/README.md

 A prototype project which tries to implement Vaadin Blocking dialogs using the Java Project Loom.
 Uses [Vaadin Boot](https://github.com/mvysny/vaadin-boot).
 Requires Java 20+.

+Read [Vaadin and Blocking Dialogs](https://mvysny.github.io/vaadin-blocking-dialogs/) on why this is such a hard thing to do.

 Simply run `Main.java` `main()` method from your IDE.
 Make sure to have the following JVM arguments when launching Main.java: